adriangb/scikeras/README.md

   code format throughout the project.

-- Imports should be grouped with standard library imports first, 3rd-party libraries next, and GeoPandas imports third.
+- Imports should be grouped with standard library imports first, 3rd-party libraries next, and imports from this module third.
 Within each grouping, imports should be alphabetized.
 Always use absolute imports when possible, and explicit relative imports for local imports when necessary in tests.